rackerlabs/docs-developer-blog/_posts/2020-01-23-integrate-oracle-adf-with-e-business-suite.md

 Throughout this guide, applications that contain any ADF technologies are generally referred to as ADF applications.
-Web applications that incorporate ADF technologies throughout the business service, model, controller, and view layers are referred to as Fusion web applications.”
+Web applications that incorporate ADF technologies throughout the business service, model, controller, and view layers are referred to as Fusion web applications.

 ### SWPA